-Based on the information above, which seems to show a strong bullish biased for the days immediately before and after Christmas, I’m going to create another strategy that will open a trade five days before Christmas and closes that trade five days after Christmas.
+Based on the information above, which seems to show a strong bullish biased for the days immediately before and after Christmas, I'm going to create another strategy that will open a trade five days before Christmas and closes that trade five days after Christmas.
 I picked five days simply because it was the middle value (1-10) for the days before and after Christmas we tested.
-Last year’s Christmas Trade (December 2014) was a losing trade.
-It’s pictured below.
+Last year's Christmas Trade (December 2017) was a profitable trade.
+It's pictured below.

 When you combine all the trades going back to 1960 we get the following equity curve and performance.

 There certainly does seem to be a very strong bullish tendency around Christmas.
 Can you take advantage of this in your trading?
 Perhaps.
 Remember, the code provided below this article is not a complete trading system, but an indicator to help me gauge the market behavior around the Christmas holiday.
 If you have trading systems or trade a discretionary method around these days before and after Christmas, you might use this knowledge to ignore short signals, or modify your exit.

 Below is the free EasyLanguage code used to generate the Christmas Trade as both a TradeStation ELD file and text file.
 You will also find a copy of the TradeStation WorkSpace and the performance report as an Excel document.

 Jeff is the founder of System Trader Success - a website and mission to empowering the retail trader with the proper knowledge and tools to become a profitable trader the world of quantitative/automated trading.